jrajaniemi/BikeComputerSwiftUI/Documentation.docc/Documentation.md

 ## What's ne in version 0.1.3

-Healt App support
+* Healt App support
+* Auto-odometer

 ## What's new in version 0.1.2

-- Imperial numbers support
-- Auto-odometer
-- Bigger trip font
+* Support for the British Imperial System
+* More space for the odometer reading, using a larger font
+* A new, more readable Barlow font

 ## What's new in version 0.1.1